PopovEvgeniy/magicswfshell/readme.txt

 About program modification

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 3.4 or higher.
+It can be compiled under Lazarus 4.0 RC or higher.

 Change log